 - Avoid mindless and potentially stressful technology, like scrolling social media or checking emails.

 - Switch things up from your normal day-to-day.
-So if you spend 40-50 hours a week at a desk, talk a walk or visit a park.
+So if you spend 40-50 hours a week at a desk, take a walk or visit a park.
 If you spend your week on your feet in the hot sun, sit down in a cool room and allow your body to rest.

 - Invest time into those things you’ve been meaning to do for yourself.
 Take a relaxing bath, watch a movie, or log time with a hobby, like writing, knitting, or biking.